 After collecting data, ecologists use statistical tests to infer information about samples or populations.
 In this lab, we will cover how to use one of these tests by examining data from an experiment that explored if penguins were able to use scent to find fish (their primary source of prey).
+We will also examine similar data from other seabird species.

 Students should be able to:

-Understand the concept of statistical significance and interpret the meaning of a p-value
+Understand the concept of statistical significance and interpret the meaning of a p-value.

 Since the measurements ecologists collect exhibit variation due to both differences in the real world and sampling error, common questions focus on determining the true distribution of a parameter (a trait we are measuring) in a given population.
-Often times we are focused on the average value for a given trait, but understanding the spread and shape may also be important.
+Oftentimes we are focused on the average value for a given trait, but understanding the spread and shape may also be important.
 For example, we know that there is likely some variation in "normal" human body temperature and that thermometers may not always be accurate, but using data collection and statistics we have come to find the average human body temperature is 98.6 degrees Fahrenheit under typical conditions.
-We also observe that most healthy people should be close (within 1-2 degrees) of that value.
+We also observe that most healthy people should be close (within 1-2 degrees) to that value.

-Statistics is a broad field of data analysis methods that allow us to use data to make inferences about the distribution of a focal parameter.
-Using statistics, we can answer any number of questions about the natural world by looking for signals that are related the parameter of interest (like the average, or mean, value) that may be hidden in data among the noise, or variation we always observe.
+Statistics is a broad field of data analysis methods that allow us to use data to make inferences about the distribution of a parameter.
+Using statistics, we can answer any number of questions about the natural world by looking for signals that are related to the parameter of interest (like the average, or mean, value) that may be hidden in data among the noise, or variation we always observe.
 When the same traits are measured in different groups or under different conditions, ecologists can also use statistics to consider if groups actually differ in some way or if trait values are impacted by external factors.

-Statistical analysis connects to experimental design through the focus on a a null hypothesis (H0).
+Statistical analysis connects to experimental design through the focus on a null hypothesis (H0).
 This is a hypothesis of no difference.
 Depending on what you are focused on, it may state no difference between two values, no difference among groups, or no relationship exists between two measured variables.
 While starting with a hypothesis of no difference may seem odd, it means we have to collect data to justify new accepted values, differences among groups, or important relationships.

 For example, assume someone told you that the normal human body temperature was really 102 degrees Fahrenheit.
 Would you believe them?
 Probably not, but we could use data collection and statistics to actually test that assertion.
 In this case, our null hypothesis might be that the true average human body temperature is 98.6 degrees, since that is the generally accepted value.
 Notice we are testing the average temperature here!
 This is often the signal we are focused on.
-This means we realize human body temperature may vary among individuals, but we expect the average normal human body temperature is 98.6.
+This means we realize human body temperature may vary among individuals, but we expect the average normal human body temperature is 98.6 degrees.
 An alternative hypothesis (HA ) is that the true average human body temperature is not equal to 98.6 degrees (for example, it might be 102!).
 Statistical analysis allows us to see whether or not we have the evidence to reject the null hypothesis.

 The scientific process usually requires a fair amount of evidence to reject a null hypothesis.
 That's because we know variation exists in our measurements.
 For example, if you found the temperature of one person to be equal to 101 degrees, would you immediately decide the true average "normal" human body temperature isn't 98.6?
 Probably not, because you know if we measured the temperature of 100 people we might expect some different results (maybe ranging from 98 to 100 degrees) based on factors like activity or health level, base metabolism, and error introduced by the measurement device.
 However, if we collect many temperatures and most of them were closer to a number other than 98.6 (like 102!), we might begin to suspect our null hypothesis was not correct (or that our thermometer is broken!).
 Statistics offers a variety of approaches to use the data we collect as evidence to test the null hypothesis.
 The ability to test hypotheses is a key part of the scientific method.